andrecgro/feature-modal-popup-plugin/README.md

-#  Popup Plugin
+# Modal Popup Plugin

-Popup Plugin is a Wordpress plugin that allows you to add a beautiful modal dialog with the content of a specified page or post;
+Modal Popup Plugin is a Wordpress plugin that allows you to add a beautiful modal dialog with the content of a specified page or post;

 ##Install